kuhn-ruess/cmdbsyncer-docs/docs/enterprise/installation.md

 Instead of copying the file by hand, a global admin can use the *Upload License* form at the bottom of the License page.

-!!! note "Where the menu entry is"
+The page lives under **Settings → License** and is open to global admins.
-    The **Settings → License** entry only appears once a license file is in place — otherwise it would be an empty page in the menu of every Community Edition install.
-For the very first upload, open the page directly at `/admin/license/`.
-From then on the menu entry is there.
+Before a license is in place it already tells you the path it expects and why nothing is active yet, so it is also the place to check an upload that did not take.

 The form verifies the signature against the installed public key **before** the file is written, and the write is atomic — a malformed or wrongly signed